FL0WL0W/USB_GPIO_ADC_PWM/README.md

 LINUX
   * To us this device on Linux you will need the ttyACM drivers enabled in the kernel.
 This driver is usually enabled by default.
   * The device will show up in /dev as a ttyACM device

+# Flashing STM32F103C8

+1. The bin file to load onto the STM32F103C8 is located in the releases folder.
+2. The STM32F103C8 can be flashed with multiple different methods.
+There is an excelent tutorial on how to do that here http://wiki.stm32duino.com/index.php?title=Burning_the_bootloader

 # HOW-TO

 GPIO